 What Causes Worn Teeth?

-Minimal tooth wear may occur naturally as we age; however, excessive tooth wear should be examined and addressed just in case.
-Diagnosing tooth wear requires a comprehensive examination of the masticatory system ( teeth, muscles, joints, and jaw).
+Minimal tooth wear may occur naturally as we age; however, you should address excessive tooth wear just in case.
+Diagnosing tooth wear requires a comprehensive examination of the masticatory system (teeth, muscles, joints, and jaw).

 An in-depth analysis of the primary factors that may contribute to tooth wear can help create a more dynamic treatment plan.
 Discovering the underlying cause of tooth wear can help aid in its prevention and overall treatment.
 Tooth wear is a pathological process so establishing the underlying causes is a key part of prevention.